-ACT@Scale taps into experiences from successful real life deployment projects in 6 European regions and moves beyond condition specific areas by focusing on how innovative healthcare solutions are scaled up successfully on an organisational level.
-By using indicators to assess real world services and linking drivers and outcomes, ACT@Scale will provide guidance on changing care service delivery in European regions and beyond.
+ACT@Scale tapped into experiences from successful real life deployment projects in 6 European regions and moved beyond condition specific areas by focusing on how innovative healthcare solutions were scaled up successfully on an organisational level.
+By using indicators to assess real world services and linking drivers and outcomes, ACT@Scale provided guidance on changing care service delivery in European regions and beyond.

-ACT@Scale consolidates identified best practice Care Coordination and Telehealth concepts that can be leveraged by the participating regions but also transferred to other regions.
+ACT@Scale consolidated identified best practice Care Coordination and Telehealth concepts that can be leveraged by the participating regions but also transferred to other regions.

-The project activities are built around key methods and aspects needed in order to reach the project goal.
-At the same time, the activities reflect the areas that need to be addressed in an upscaling process.
-These areas include and cover:
+The project activities were built around key methods and aspects needed in order to reach the project goal.
+At the same time, the activities reflected the areas that needed to be addressed in an upscaling process.
+These areas included and covered: